justeattakeaway/JustSaying/README.md

 * This can be done wherever you want within your application.
 * Simply pass the publisher object through using your IOC container.
-* In this case, we are publishing the fact that a given order has beenAccepted.
+* In this case, we are publishing the fact that a given order has been accepted.

 ````c#
         publisher.Publish(new OrderAccepted(123456));
 ````

 BOOM!
-You're don publishing!
+You're done publishing!

 ## Consuming messages
 Here's how to get up & running with message comsumption.